SharePoint

 • PCR for dengue virus within five days of onset may give a more rapid diagnosis.

 A legally notifiable disease in Singapore.
-Notify Ministry of Health (Form MD 131 or electronically via CD-LENS) not later than 24 hours from the time of diagnosis.
+Notify Communicable Diseases Agency (Form MD 131 or electronically via CD-LENS) not later than 24 hours from the time of diagnosis.

 The residential address and place of work/school should be given.